optimass/optimass.github.io/_pages/about.md

 I'm interested in algorithms able to accumulate transferable knowledge or skills enabling generalization to future tasks.
 Accordingly, my research topics lies in continual learning and meta-learning.
 My [recent work](https://arxiv.org/abs/2003.05856) proposes a new and more realistic approach to continual learning at the intersection of both fields.

-Recently, I have developed a particular interested for the idea of *composing existing skills to learn new skills quickly*.
+Recently, I have developed a particular interested for the idea of *composing existing skills to learn new ones quickly*.
 I believe this is the real appeal of continual learning and that it can propel reinforcement learning.
 Consequently, i'm currently focused on continual RL.

 # News